whenslunch/azureml-no-tabi/2.deploy-batch-hf-model/README.md

 However, I will be generating images from each input file and it's not best practice to stuff them into a dataframe.
 I mean, you could, since practically the GPU VM SKUs tend to come with a lot of RAM anyway.
 But the more elegant solution is to save out each image to a storage blob under a unique name, and then append the location of those images to the resulting text file.

 To do this, I modified the scoring script from Task 1:
 - during the `init()`, set up a global output path from the environment variable `AZUREML_BI_OUTPUT_PATH`, where 'BI' stands for 'Batch Inference'.
 This is where we will deposit all generated images.
-(I had to seriously hunt for this one, before I found it right there in the docs.
+(I had to seriously hunt for this environment variable, before I found it right there in the docs.
 I _really_ wish there was one reference page listing all environment variables available within a compute VM.)
 - create the unique filename that uses the index number of the request.
 NOTE there is a bug in this one which I'll fix later - it assumes there's only going to be one mini-batch of requests.
 If there are more than one, the generated files will get overwritten.
 A better way would perhaps be to use a random guid as part of the filename.
 - As mentioned, append the output path of each image generated into `results[]`, that will eventually get returned.